andrewjw/site/_drafts/sustainable-software.md

 A centralised database clearly has a significantly smaller environmental impact than a blockchain-based ledger - even if you take into account techniques like
-(Ethereum's Proof of Stake)[https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/].
+[Ethereum's Proof of Stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/).
 Which one is better depends on what your priorities are, and what tradeoffs you are willing to make.
 They are tradeoffs though, and they demand consideration during your design process.